bezzad/PdfiumViewer/README.md

 The PdfiumViewer library primarily consists out of three components:

-* The `PdfViewer` control.
-This control provides a host for the `PdfRenderer` control and has a default toolbar with limited functionality;
 * The `PdfRenderer` control.
 This control implements the raw PDF renderer.
   This control displays a PDF document, provides zooming and scrolling functionality and exposes methods to perform more advanced actions;
 * The `PdfDocument` class provides access to the PDF document and wraps the Pdfium library.

-The `PdfViewer` control should only be used when you have a very simple use case and where the buttons available on the toolbar provide enough functionality for you.
-This toolbar will not be extended with new buttons or with functionality to hide buttons.
-The reason for this is that the `PdfViewer` control is just meant to get you started.
-If you need more advanced functionality, you should create your own control with your own toolbar, e.g. by starting out with the `PdfViewer` control.
-Also, because people currently are already using the `PdfViewer` control, adding more functionality to this toolbar would be a breaking change.

 ## Building PDFium